 Visit Us

-Virginia—Shenandoah Valley–Augusta County Historical Society (Collecting, preserving, and educating about the history of Augusta County, Staunton, and Waynesboro)
+The Augusta County Historical Society: Collecting, preserving, and educating about the history of Augusta County, Staunton, and Waynesboro

 The Augusta County Historical Society is located on the third floor of the R.R.
-Smith Center for History and Art in downtown Staunton, Va.
-The society operates an exhibit gallery on the first floor of the building.
+Smith Center for History and Art in downtown Staunton, VA at 20S.
+New Street.
+The Society operates an exhibit gallery on the first floor of the building, and our office hours are Tuesdays, Thursdays, and Fridays from 9am-12pm.

 Phone: 540-248-4151